ErpNetDocs/tech/advanced/jobs/index.md

 Jobs can be started **automatically** by an execution system, following a predefined schedule.

+A job is picked up by the automatic scheduler only when both of the following are true in its definition:

+- The *Is Active* option is enabled.
+- The *Schedule* is set to *Night*.

 > [!NOTE]
 >
-> Idle jobs are started in non-busy hours, subject to the availability of resources.
-> A job uses the **on-idle** auto-start schedule only when the *Is Active* and *Run On Idle* options are activated in its definition.

-**The job's execution system works only when the following requirements are met:**
+> The *Run On Idle* option does **not** decide whether a job is scheduled.
+It only controls how the job reacts when the server is busy (see [Server session limit](#server-session-limit) below).
+A job with *Schedule = Night* still runs at night even when *Run On Idle* is off, regardless of the session count.

+### Idle period gate

+The scheduler runs on a timer that fires roughly every 60 seconds.
+On each tick it starts the job procedure only when **all** of the following are met:

-- The time of day is between 22:00 and 05:00.
+- The time of day is within the idle period - between **22:00 and 05:00** (start 22:00, duration 7 hours).
-- The current server sessions are **fewer** than 5. (this requirement can be manipulated through point 65./JobsManager/IgnoreSessionsForIdleSchedule in the [Config Options Reference](../../reference/config-options-reference.md)).
+- The **System Jobs** procedure is **not** already running.
-- The last time the job's procedure was completed is **more** than 30 minutes ago.
+- The last time the job procedure completed is **more** than 30 minutes ago.
-- The procedure is **not** currently working.
-- There are **no** manually started jobs currently running.

-If these conditions are met, the execution system initiates a special long-running procedure called **System Jobs**, which can be monitored like any other long-running procedure in the **Procedures** navigator in @@name, or the *Procedures* tab in the **Server Manager**.
+When these conditions are met, the scheduler starts a special long-running procedure called **System Jobs**, which can be monitored like any other long-running procedure in the **Procedures** navigator in @@name.

-The jobs execution system will then create a list of pending jobs and will start executing them sequentially.
-The list is made on the basis of active jobs defined in the databases

-Each job can run a maximum of 5 minutes before it's cancelled by the job runner.
-Jobs can actually execute up to six 5-minute runs, or 30 minutes, until they break the existing loop of pending jobs.
+### Building the job list

+After the procedure starts, it builds the list of pending jobs.
+Jobs are processed only when the system is the **primary** instance and is in **production** mode; otherwise an information message is logged and no jobs run.

+The list contains the jobs that are *Active* and have *Schedule = Night*.

+### Server session limit

+Before queueing the jobs, the scheduler checks the number of active non-system server sessions:

+- If there are **5 or more** active non-system sessions, the jobs flagged *Run On Idle* are removed from the list and an information message is logged.
+Jobs that are *Night*-scheduled but not *Run On Idle* still run.
+- This session check can be disabled by setting **/JobsManager/IgnoreSessionsForIdleSchedule** to `1`.
+See the [Config Options Reference](../../reference/config-options-reference.md).
+When disabled, *Run On Idle* jobs run regardless of the session count.

+### Executing the jobs

+The collected jobs are executed **sequentially**.
+For each job:

+- **One job at a time.** If another job is already running (for example a manually started one), the idle procedure stops with a message and the remaining jobs are skipped.
+- **Skip if already done in this idle period.** A job is skipped if it has already completed successfully in the current idle period - that is, it is marked completed, was not cancelled, and less than 7 hours have passed since it completed.
+- **5-minute run limit.** Each job run is cancelled after 5 minutes.
+If a job is cancelled by this timeout before finishing, it is re-queued and retried later in the same procedure run.
+- **30-minute procedure cap.** The whole procedure runs for at most 30 minutes total (across all jobs, not per job).
+When this limit is reached, the remaining and unfinished jobs are deferred and continue in the next idle period.

-If a job is interrupted before its work is finished, it must be started again during the 30-minute period. <br> If there are more records that need to be processed after the 30-minute window has elapsed, the job will start again on the next day.
+If a job still has records to process after the 30-minute window elapses, it resumes on the next idle period (effectively the next night).

 ## Manual job execution